influxdata/flux/docs/SPEC.md

 ### Intervals

 Intervals is a function that produces a set of time intervals over a range of time.
-An interval is an object with `start` and `stop` properties that correspond to the inclusive start and exclusive stop times of the time interval.
+An interval is a record with `start` and `stop` properties that correspond to the inclusive start and exclusive stop times of the time interval.
 The return value of `intervals` is another function that accepts `start` and `stop` time parameters and returns an interval generator.
 The generator is then used to produce the set of intervals.
 The set of intervals will include all intervals that intersect with the initial range of time.